 Some “themed” playgrounds draw a long bow incorporating the central ideas.
 As El Guapo and I wander around the rest of Sovereign Hill, we take many opportunities to discuss the links between the playground and the broader museum experience.
 The playground is a great way to reinforce some of the things school-ages kids might have learnt as they wandered through the township earlier in the day – without even realising it!

-Click here for more things to do in Sovereign Hill, including the annual Winter Wonderlights
+Click here for more things to do in Sovereign Hill, including Winter Wonderlights and AURA

 Click here for more things to do in Ballarat

-Click here for more water play in Melbourne and Regional Victoria
+Click here for more free water play in Melbourne and Regional Victoria

-- Play Space is included in general admission;
+- Play Space is included in the general Sovereign Hill Entry Ticket;

 - Great for all ages, but toddlers still need supervision, The playground is spread out and there is a lake nearby;